-In the late 1970s, I learned the first eight katas of Gogen "the cat" Yamaguchi's Japanese style of Goju-ryu, which closely resembled the Uechi-ryu I studied during the 1960s.

-Yamaguchi incorporated Zen Buddhism, Shinto, and yoga into his system and was considered one of the great karate masters of his generation.
-In the documentary film, "Way of The Sword," Yamaguchi is observed in his dojo kneeling before a crystal ball and conjuring up the martial spirits.
-Described as an ordained Shinto priest and 10th degree black belt of "near mythical proportions," the film's commentator translates the master's words:
+In the late '70s, I learned the first eight katas of Gogen "the cat" Yamaguchi's Japanese style of Goju karate.
+Yamaguchi incorporated Zen Buddhism, Shinto, and yoga into his system and was considered one of Japan's great karate masters.
+In the documentary film, "Way of The Sword," he is seen in his dojo kneeling before a crystal ball conjuring up the martial spirits.
+Described as an ordained Shinto priest and 10th degree black belt of "near mythical proportions," the film's commentator translates the Goju-ryu master's words:

 "In my crystal ball, I conjure up spirits of past and future.
-I talk to the samurai warriors of old and to the fighters who are yet to come, and the secrets they tell me I pass on through my karate school."1
+I talk to the samurai warriors of old and to the fighters who are yet to come, and the secrets they tell me I pass on through my karate school."2

-Gogan Yamaguchi (1901-1969)
+Yamaguchi (1901-1969)